MicrosoftDocs/SupportArticles-docs/support/previous-versions/iis/install-configure-php.md

 ## Testing

-To check whether the installation and configuration are success, we can test it by follow these steps:
+To check whether the installation and configuration are successful, we can test it by following these steps:

 1. Create *info.php* file and type this code below as content.